fuse-box/fuse-box/README.md

 There are so many features to implemented, so many bugs to fix.
 (Let's find them first)
 * More tests required

-The most critical tests are in place, but there are so many edge cases that i did not have time to cover with tests.
+The most critical tests are in place, but there are so many edge cases and i did not have time to cover it all.
 Would be cool to launch some tests in browser